-- 1. Submission to such conduct is made explicitly or implicitly a term or condition of a student's status in any educational or other programs offered by a school; or - 2.
-Submission to or rejection of such conduct is used as the basis for educational or other program decisions affecting a student; or - 3.
-Such conduct deprives a student or group of individuals of educational aid, benefits, services or treatment; or - 4.
-Such conduct is sufficiently severe, persistent or pervasive that a reasonable person in the complainant's position would find that it unreasonably interferes with the complainant's performance in school or school-related programs, or otherwise creates an intimidating, hostile, or offensive school or school-related environment such that it unreasonably interferes with the complainant's access to or participation in school or school-related programs.
+- 1. Submission to such conduct is made explicitly or implicitly a term or condition of an employee's status; or - 2.
+Submission to or rejection of such conduct is used as the basis for employment-related decisions affecting an employee; or - 3.
+Such conduct is sufficiently severe, persistent or pervasive that a reasonable person in the complainant's position would find that it unreasonably interferes with the complainant's performance at work or otherwise creates an intimidating, hostile, or offensive working environment such that it alters the complainant's working conditions.